maxday/katacoda-scenarios/serverless/step5.md

 *Of course this will fail since we don't have any tests yet.*

-So let's create our first test suite which will be run against our previously writen function
+So let's create our first test suite which will be run against our previously written function

 <pre class="file" data-filename="create-urls.spec.js" data-target="replace">
 const handler = require('./create-urls').handler;